whistler/Fatsecret/README.md

 CONTRIBUTIONS
 -------------
-Any contributions to improve this gem are welcomed.
+Any contributions to improve this gem are welcome.